Four Corners (Newark): Broad and Market

 and Newark Penn Station, while to the west are the Essex County Veterans Courthouse and the university campuses located in the city.
-It has long been a busy crossroad.
+The intersection has long been a busy crossroad.
 In 1915, Public Service counted over 280,000 pedestrian crossings in one thirteen-hour period.
 Eleven years later, on October 26, 1926, a State Motor Vehicle Department check at the Four Corners counted 2,644 trolleys, 4,098 buses, 2,657 taxis, 3,474 commercial vehicles, and 23,571 automobiles.
 Between 1925 and 1939 a staffed 24 ft traffic control tower stood at the intersection.

 Historic district

 The historic district is one of seven in Newark.
 The Four Corners Historic District is roughly bounded by Raymond Boulevard, Mulberry, Hill, and Washington streets and University Avenue.
 The district established in 1999–2000 encompasses an area of 85 acre and includes many buildings which themselves are listed on the national and state registers of historic places.
 The area is considered vital in the redevelopment of the city, located between city attractions, residential neighborhoods, educational and commercial institutions.
 In 2010, in order to promote the restoration of facades in the district the city has implemented stricter signage policy for any renovations.

 The northwest quadrant of the district has been home to Prudential Headquarters since its founding.
 Three buildings built by the finance company, including the Gibraltar Building on Halsey Street, are found there, as is the original flagship store of the department store Bamberger's.

 The city's two tallest buildings, the neoclassical National Newark and Art Deco Eleven 80, are found in the northeast quadrant near the abutting historic district of Military Park.

 The southeast quadrant is home to the Kinney Building, Old First Presbyterian Church, the First National State Bank Building, the Newark and New York Railroad terminal, Newark City Hall at Government Center and historic Grace Church (Episcopal).
 The Prudential Center borders this section at Mulberry Street.
 A new hotel (Mariott Courtyard) and retail complex at Broad and Lafayette Streets is located there.
 Several buildings in the southeast quadrant have been renovated for residential spaces.

 The southwest quadrant of the historic district is home to Teachers Village, a neighborhood in which since 2010s has undergone revitalization through new construction and renovation.
 New construction and renovations in the neighborhood such as the mixed-use buildings, the William Flats, the approved 19-story Vibe and the planned 40-story Halo. as well as new restaurants, shops, bank, and a planned Eataly-style food marketplace.
 An IHOP restaurant with five floors of market rate apartments on top is under construction at the intersection of Broad and Hill streets.